WLenhard/cNORM/cran-comments.md

 ## Resubmission
-This is a minor release of an existing package.
+This is a major release of an existing package.
 In this version I have:

 * corrected bugs
 * added functionality for modeling, cross validation and output generation